 Refactor the code you just added or changed, and make sure the tests continue to pass.

-Repeat!
+Repeat from step 1!

-This is just one of many ways to write software, but TDD can help drive the design of code.
+This process is just one of many ways to write software, but TDD can help drive code design as well.
 Writing the test before you write the code that makes the test pass helps to maintain high test coverage throughout the process.

-We’re going to test drive the implementation of the functionality that will actually do the searching for the query string in the file contents and produce a list of lines that match the query.
-We’re going to add this functionality in a function called search.
+We’ll test drive the implementation of the functionality that will actually do the searching for the query string in the file contents and produce a list of lines that match the query.
+We’ll add this functionality in a function called search.

 Writing a Failing Test

-First, since we don’t really need them any more, let’s remove the println! statements from both src/lib.rs and src/main.rs.
-Then we’ll add a test module with a test function like we did in Chapter 11.
-The test function specifies the behavior we’d like the search function to have: it will take a query and the text to search for the query in, and will return only the lines from the text that contain the query.
+Because we don’t need them any more, let’s remove the println! statements from src/lib.rs and src/main.rs that we used to check the program’s behavior.
+Then, in src/lib.rs, we’ll add a test module with a test function, as we did in Chapter 11.
+The test function specifies the behavior we want the search function to have: it will take a query and the text to search for the query in, and will return only the lines from the text that contain the query.
 Listing 12-15 shows this test:

+Prod: confirm xref

-Filename: src/lib.rs
+src/lib.rs

 #[cfg(test)]